rolfmadsen/Objects_to_archimate_exchange_format/README.md

-# Generate XML file in Archimate Exchange Format
+# Archimate Exchange Format

-The script takes CSV as input and outputs an XML file in Archimate Exchange Format.
+The node_to_archimage_exchange_format.py script will take a CSV-file as input and outputs an XML file in Archimate Exchange Format.

+## Archi
-Archi can be used to view the model:
+The Archi application can then be used to view the model:
 1. Download https://www.archimatetool.com/
 2. Run Archi
 3. File > Import > Model from Archimate Open Exchange File